zynksoftware/Zynk-Workflow/docs/_documentation/Easy-Webstore-Connector/Connecting-to-Easy-Webstore.md

 redirect_from: "/article/664-connecting-to-easy-webstore"
 title: Connecting to Easy Webstore
 ---
-All of the tasks in the Easy Webstore Connector require a connection to Easy Webstore, so you will need to create a [Connection]] with the type 'Easy Webstore'.
-See [[Managing Connections](connection]]-with-the-type-'easy-webstore'.-see [[managing-connections) for instructions on creating a new connection.
+All of the tasks in the Easy Webstore Connector require a connection to Easy Webstore, so you will need to create a Connection with the type 'Easy Webstore'.
+See [Connection Manager](connection-manager) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your Easy Webstore details:

 [![Easy Webstore Connection](http://www.zynk.com/images/v2/easy_webstore_connection.png)](http://www.zynk.com/images/v2/easy_webstore_connection.png)